Today is Earth Day, a day of education about environmental issues. April 22nd is also celebrated as World Stationery Day and Jelly Bean Day.

 Did you know that on this day in 1529, Spain and Portugal signed the Treaty of Saragossa?
 This meant they agreed to each have one half of the world to explore and trade in.

-Keep reading for more facts about April 22
+Keep reading for more interesting facts about April 22nd in history!

 President Richard Nixon died of a stroke at the age of 81.

 Michael Moorer claimed the heavyweight boxing title after smashing Evander Holyfield in Paradise, Nevada, US.

 Thieves stole $3.3 million from the First National Bank of Arizona in Tucson.